jcbhmr/1brc.js/README.md

 ### Problems with Bun

 I noted that it "potentially" runs in 14s.
 The problem with Bun is that i caught a bug where i couldnt read the file at random position if that random position is greater that around 65k (the size of the buffer).
-But a tenth of the `measurements.txt` file got processed in 13s on just one core, so if Bun fixes it's seek-and-read feature then on my 10 core machine it'll probably fit in 14s range accounting for the final results formation, thus being faster by 40%.
+But a tenth of the `measurements.txt` file got processed in 13s on just one core, so if Bun fixes it's seek-and-read feature then on my 10 core machine it'll probably fit in 14s range accounting for the final results formation, thus being faster by 40% than node.js.

 ### Try out: